 - The tutors themselves may be relatively post-grads, insufficiently experienced to provide pastoral care or other advice to their students.

 - The proportion of (supposed) first class degrees increased from16% to 27% over the six years to 2017.

 There is therefore increasing interest in the quality of tuition and other aspects of university life, and this has led to greater regulatory intervention.
 But it's a tricky area to regulate, given the importance of academic freedom, and the reluctance of students and academics to criticise their institution given the importance to their CV of their having been seen to attend and/or work at a prestigious body.
 It was therefore good to see the National Audit Office taking an interest in this area in a report published in late 2017.
 The NAO noted that

 "Only 32% of higher education students consider their course offers value for money, and competition between providers to drive improvements on price and quality has yet to prove effective ...
 “We are deliberately thinking of higher education as a market, and as a market, it has a number of points of failure.
 Young people are taking out substantial loans to pay for courses without much effective help and advice, and the institutions concerned are under very little competitive pressure to provide best value.
 If this was a regulated financial market we would be raising the question of mis-selling."

 The Office for Students

-The OfS will become operational in April 2018, bringing together many of the functions of the Higher Education Funding Council, the Office for Fair Access (see below), the Department for Education and the Privy Council together into a single organisation, 'putting students at the heart of the market'.
+The OfS became operational in April 2018, bringing together many of the functions of the Higher Education Funding Council, the Office for Fair Access (see below), the Department for Education and the Privy Council together into a single organisation, 'putting students at the heart of the market'.
 It will be responsible for the ...

 Teaching Excellence Framework